Overriding files

 You can now override all methods from the [VoyagerBaseController](https://github.com/the-control-group/voyager/blob/1.6/src/Http/Controllers/VoyagerBaseController.php)

-Overriding Voyagers Controllers
+## Overriding Voyagers Controllers

-Only use this method if you know what you are doing We don't recommend or support overriding all controllers as you won't get any code-changes made in future updates.
+We don't recommend or support overriding all controllers as you won't get any code-changes made in future updates.

-If you want to override any of Voyagers core controllers you first have to change your config file config/voyager.php:
+If you want to override any of Voyagers core controllers you first have to change your config file `config/voyager.php`:

 /*